 The school was established to offer an alternative route into architecture and associated disciplines in response to the radical changes in architectural practice in the past two decades.

 Most schools of architecture follow a pedagogical methology adopted nearly a century ago that has become less relevant to the realities of architecture today.
-The Paris School offers a new system, combining core architectural components with emerging professional requirements, better preparing its graduates for work in practice, establishing their own practices, or work in other fields such as property development, construction management, journalism, curatorship, video game design, and virtual reality.
+The Paris School offers a new system, combining core architectural components with emerging professional requirements, better preparing its graduates for work in practice, establishing their own practices, or work in other fields such as development, construction management, environmental design, journalism, curatorship, video game design, and virtual reality.

 A European School